 Where the only shareholder is its parent company it is, of course, appropriate for the directors to bear in mind the interests of that parent company.
-Under section 187 of the Act, a director is taken to act in good faith in the best interests of a wholly owned subsidiary if the subsidiary’s constitution authorises the director to act in the best interests of the holding company, the director does so in good faith and the subsidiary is not insolvent.
+Under the Corporations Act, a director is taken to act in good faith in the best interests of a wholly owned subsidiary if the subsidiary’s constitution authorises the director to act in the best interests of the holding company, the director does so in good faith and the subsidiary is not insolvent.

 Further, it is necessary for directors to have regard to the interests of creditors, particularly where the company is insolvent or nearing insolvency.

 The powers of a director must be used for the purpose for which they were given, not a collateral purpose.

 An improper purpose would include where the director uses a power to obtain advantage for themselves or someone else.

 This is not an assessment of whether a business decision was a good or a bad decision.
 Rather, it is an assessment of how and why a particular power was used, and whether this is consistent with the purpose for which the power was given.
 For example, where directors issue new shares, was the share issue intended to raise money for the company or were the shares issued for a collateral purpose such as delivering control of the company to a particular person, ensuring that the directors remain on the board or obtaining some financial benefit for a director?

 The Corporations Act requires that a director must not improperly use their position or information obtained because they are or have been a director, to: